gevago01/libspatialindex/README.md

 # libspatialindex example
-A simple example of the library that loads points into an R-Tree.
+A simple example of the library that loads points into an **in-memory** R-Tree.
+The points are inserted using the standard insertion procedure of R*-Tree - no bulkloading.
 Since the example was adapted from an existing project,  it contains some unnecessary stuff such as using a custom-made class "Point.h" and assuming that each point belongs to a cluster.
 However, these assumptions do not affect the clarity of the example.

 ## The application does the following:
 1. Reads the points from a file and inserts them directly into the R-Tree - no intermediate structure is used as this can easily fill up your memory when dealing with big data.
 I have used **valgrind massif** to verify that memory usage is equal to the size of the input